amanzi/amanzi/test_suites/verification/flow/saturated/transient/butler_pod_2d/amanzi_butler_pod_2d.rst

    :align: center

-The comparison shows that the results from the Amanzi model match the analytical solution very well at early time, and they deviate when the effect of pumping hits the constant head boundary of the domain.
-Note that, the analytical solution was developed for unbounded domain, and therefore it is expected that the two solutions will deviate each other at later time.
+The comparison shows that the results from the Amanzi model match the analytical solution very well at early time, and deviate when the effect of pumping hits the constant head boundary of the domain.
+Note that the analytical solution was developed for an unbounded domain, so it is therefore expected that the two solutions will deviate from each other at later time.
 To show that such a deviation is indeed caused by the boundary effect, we also conducted numerical simulations using FEHM, a widely used numerical simulator for simulating heat and mass flow in subsurface environment :cite:`pod-Zyvoloski_FEHM_summary_1997`.
 It is showed that the results from Amanzi are almost the same as those from FEHM, see :cite:`pod-Lu_Harp_Birdsell_benchmarking_2014` for detailed comparison.